koto-lang/koto/crates/cli/docs/language_guide.md

 ## Tuples

-Tuples in Koto are similiar to lists, but are designed for sequences of values that have a fixed structure.
+Tuples in Koto are similar to lists, but are designed for sequences of values that have a fixed structure.

 Unlike lists, tuples can't be resized after creation,